 In this blog post, we’ll cover six ways that stores can manage returns effectively and improve their business:

 Make Your Returns Policy Easy to Access and Lenient

-More than 60% of customers are going to read your return policy before they make a purchase.
-It’s why you want to make sure that your return policy is clear and easy to find on your web store.
+More than 60% of customers will read your return policy before purchasing.
+That’s why you want to ensure your return policy is clear and easy to find on your web store.